tslamic/tslamic.github.io/_posts/2018-04-15-abstracting-apis.md

 }
 ```

 Is this a good idea?
-One could argue the implementation details have creeped into an abstraction, defeating its purpose.
-If you choose to ignore annotations though, it's no different than the original.
+One could argue the implementation details have crept into an abstraction, defeating its purpose.
+If you choose to ignore annotations though, it's no different from the original.
 But suppose we want to add another method:

 ```java
 Single<Comic> getComic(String searchQuery);